paantunes/paantunes.github.io/publications.markdown

 ## 2024

 Thuan, N., and Antunes, P. To appear.
 “A Conceptual Model for Educating Design Thinking Dispositions.”
 International Journal of Technology and Design Education. **SCIMAGO Q1**. **SCOPUS Q1**. **h5-index 37**.
-WoS Q3.

 Antunes, P., Pino, J., Tate, M., and Lugmayr, A. To appear.
 “Business Processes and Storytelling.” in The Serious Storytelling Handbook.
 CRC Press.